Cedar Rapids Bankruptcy Attorneys

-Not everyone qualifies for debt relief via chapter 7 bankruptcy.
-Whether you can file a chapter 7 bankruptcy depends on your income and the result of the means test.
-The means test determines applicants who may be able to pay back their debts without filing bankruptcy.
+Not everyone qualifies for debt relief via Chapter 7.
+Whether you can file a Chapter 7 bankruptcy depends on your income and the result of the means test.
+The means test determines whether your income is truly insufficient to repay your debts without filing for Chapter 7.

 - Tax returns